Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "bar": the axis label of the bar.
   - @c "block": number specifying which block in the bar to add the decal to.
 If not specified, defaults to @c 0.
   - @c "decal": the decal to add to the bar, which will contain ["label"](#label-properties) properties.
+- @c "first-bar-brackets": properties adding axis brackets that reference the first bar.
+  Available options are:
+  - @c "label": string for the bracket's label.
+  - @c "start-block-re": a regular expression used to find the starting block for the bracket.
+  - @c "end-block-re": a regular expression used to find the ending block for the bracket.

+  If the "re" variations of the starting and ending labels are available, then these properties are used:
+  - @c "start-block": string specifying the tag of the starting block of the bar.
+  - @c "end-block": string specifying the tag of the ending block of the bar.
 - @c "constrain-scaling-axis-to-bars": @c true to force the scaling axis to the longest bar.

 Note that bar sorting is performed prior to adding bar groups.
 When specifying the start and end of your bar groups,